 So let me share this story with you:

 There was a little girl name Baindu in Lauwa Town.
-When ever the parents are leaving for work they will ask her Baindu what can we bring you. she would reply a doll, of course dolls are cheap especially the ones we call “dry memuna” her parent will gladly buy and bring home for Baindu.
+Whenever the parents are leaving for work they will ask her Baindu what can we bring you. she would reply to a doll, of course, dolls, are cheap especially the ones we call “dry memuna” her parents will gladly buy and bring home for Baindu.

 She always wonders why are dolls don’t look like her or have the same hair, Baindu’s hair is coarse and sometimes she cries when her hair is been braided but her dolls hair are always so soft and so long that she wonders why hers is always short, curly and shrink down after combing.on top of that Baindu’s aunties, uncles, friends, and neighbors will tease her saying; oooh Baindu your child is way prettier, see her hair is long, yours is short, see how straight her nose is yours is broken, see her waist is so small…Baindu will cry and throw the dolls away.
 The next day her mother said, Baindu what can I bring you today? she replies nothing! the mother asks her, but Baindu why?
 She replies I don’t want a doll that is prettier than me or doesn’t look like me.
 She never asks for a doll again because as little as she is, she does not want to be the judge.